Pre-Alpha · V20 36.1080, -115.1800

 13 features

-Common questions
+Common Questions

 What Minecraft version does Terravox target?

-Does it work outside the US?
+Does it work outside the United States?

-How large of an area can I generate?
+How large an area can I generate?

 Does it support Bedrock Edition?

-What dependencies does it need?
+What dependencies does Terravox need?

 Any place.
 Any scale.